lmaolinux/lmao/Docs/README.md

 </p>

 # Lmao Linux
-A hardened security focused operating system with the enforcement of least privilege and locked-down access.
+A hardened operating system with the enforcement of least privilege and locked-down access.

 > [!important]